AshIsbitt/DevOpsCheatSheets/linux_cheat_sheet.md

 ### Others
+* `df` - Disk filesystem - Shows a full summary of the filesystem and it's divisions
+    * `-h` - human readable - uses more reasonable scales instead of all values only in bytes.
+    * `-t` - Show the filesystem type that each entry uses (ie exfat)
+* `du` - Disk Usage - This shows various statistics on the file system.
+By itself, it's pretty useless as there's too much information at once to read.
+You can also pass a specific path to it as well.
+    * `-h` - human readable - uses more reasonable scales instead of all values in bytes.
+* `history` - show all command history.
+Give this an integer to only display the last x values.
 * `split` - split a file.
     * `-l x` - splits the file on every x lines
     * `-p` - Splits using a regex